whittle-org/whittle/docs/index.md

 # Whittle

-Whittle is a library for Neural Architecture Search (NAS) aimed at compressing large language models (LLMs).
-The core idea is to treat the network as a super-network and select sub-networks that optimally balance performance and efficiency.
-Whittle provides the following functionalities:
+Whittle is a Python library for compressing large language models (LLMs) by extracting sub-networks to balance performance and efficiency.
+It is based on [LitGPT](https://github.com/Lightning-AI/litgpt) and allows to compress many state-of-the-art models.

-- Support for a variety of LLMs to define super-networks
-- Checkpoint generation for sub-networks, enabling deployment
+- **Neural Architecture Search:** Workflows for [pre-training super-networks](whittle/pretrain_super_network.py) and [multi-objective search](whittle/search_sub_networks.py) to select sub-networks.
+- **Structural Pruning:** State-of-the-art approaches to [pruning](whittle/prune.py) structural components of pre-trained LLMs.
+- **Distillation:** Workflow to [distill](whittle/distill.py) a student model given a trained teacher model.
-- Downstream evaluation of sub-networks using LM-Eval-Harness
+- **Evaluation**: Easy extraction of sub-networks checkpoint and evaluation using LM-Eval-Harness
-- A simple interface for various super-network training strategies and multi-objective search methods
+- **Efficiency**: Different metrics to estimate efficiency of sub-networks, such as latency, FLOPs, or energy consumption.

 ## Installation